agbowlin/liqui-logger/README.md

 $Logger->AddLogTarget( 'console' );
 $Logger->LogMessage( 'Hello, World!' );
 ```
-In PHP, you can also specify a Group and Log Device when creating a new instance of Logger:
+In PHP you can create a new Log Target by providing a Log Group, Log Target,
+and message severity flags within the constructor:
 ```
 require_once( 'logger.php' );
 $MyLogger = new Logger( 'My Group', 'console', 'TDIWEF' );